Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: EnterpriseArena

 \subsection{Evaluation Metrics}

-We evaluate agent performance along two complementary dimensions: whether the agent can keep the enterprise alive, and how effectively it grows the enterprise over the full horizon.

-\paragraph{Survival.} The agent must maintain a non-negative cash balance at every timestep.
+We evaluate agent performance along two complementary dimensions: whether the agent can keep the enterprise alive, and how effectively it grows the enterprise over the full horizon. \textbf{(1) Survival.} The agent must maintain a non-negative cash balance at every timestep.
 If $\text{Cash}_t < 0$ for any $t$, the episode terminates immediately with a score of $0$.
-This binary constraint serves as the primary test of the agent's ability to manage short-term liquidity risk under uncertainty.

-\paragraph{Terminal valuation score.} For episodes that survive, we measure the agent's ability to grow the enterprise with minimal resources, using a terminal valuation score:
+This binary constraint serves as the primary test of the agent's ability to manage short-term liquidity risk under uncertainty. \textbf{(2) Terminal valuation score.} For episodes that survive, we measure the agent's ability to grow the enterprise with minimal resources, using a terminal valuation score:

 where $\text{Rev}_T$ is the trailing-twelve-months revenue at the final timestep, $m=5$ is a fixed valuation multiple\footnote{This multiple is calibrated using typical revenue multiples for FinTech companies; see \href{https://firstpagesage.com/business/fintech-valuation-multiples/}{source} for the corresponding empirical distribution.}, $\text{Cash}_T$ is the remaining cash balance, $N_{\text{tools}}$ is the total number of tool calls across the episode, and $\lambda=5{,}000$ is a penalty coefficient in consultation with enterprise experts.
 The first term reflects enterprise growth through a standard revenue-based valuation.
 The second term rewards prudent cash management.
 The third term penalizes excessive tool usage, since each tool call consumes organizational resources.